 Getting Started with PyPy's Python Interpreter

 PyPy's Python interpreter is a very compliant Python interpreter implemented in Python.
 When translated to C, it passes most of CPythons core language regression tests and comes with many of the extension modules included in the standard library including ctypes.
 It can run large libraries such as Django and Twisted.
-There are some small behavioral differences to CPython and some missing extensions, for details see CPython differences.
+There are some small behavioral differences with CPython and some missing extensions, for details see CPython differences.

 (Note: for some hints on how to translate the Python interpreter under Windows, see the windows document)